-Song Joong Ki and Song Hye Kyo Reportedly Done With Wedding Photo Shoot, Scenic Location Teased
+Song Joong Ki And Song Hye Kyo Reportedly Done With Wedding Photo Shoot, Scenic Location Teased

 Song Joong Ki and Song Hye Kyo are expected to walk down the aisle on October 31 at the Shilla Hotel.

-[Featured Images by Joel Ryan, Ahn Young-joon/AP Images]
+[Featured Images by Joel Ryan/Ahn Young-joon/AP Images]